Toronto’s Drug Checking Service

 Partners

-Alliance for Collaborative Drug Checking | British Columbia Centre of Substance Use | Canadian Centre on Substance Use and Addiction’s National Drug Checking Working Group | Centre for Addiction and Mental Health | Health Canada’s Drug Analysis Service | Health Canada’s Office of Controlled Substances | Health Canada’s Substance Use and Addictions Program | Moss Park Consumption and Treatment Service | Office of the Chief Coroner for Ontario | Ontario Harm Reduction Network | Ontario Poison Centre | Parkdale Queen West Community Health Centre | Public Health Ontario | South Riverdale Community Health Centre | St. Michael’s Hospital (Unity Health Toronto) | Street Health | The Works at Toronto Public Health | Toronto Harm Reduction Alliance | Toronto Paramedic Services | Toronto Public Health | Trip!
+Alliance for Collaborative Drug Checking | British Columbia Centre of Substance Use | Canadian Centre on Substance Use and Addiction | Centre for Addiction and Mental Health | Health Canada’s Drug Analysis Service | Health Canada’s Office of Controlled Substances | Moss Park Consumption and Treatment Service | Office of the Chief Coroner for Ontario | Ontario Harm Reduction Network | Ontario Poison Centre | Parkdale Queen West Community Health Centre | Public Health Ontario | South Riverdale Community Health Centre | St. Michael’s Hospital, a site of Unity Health Toronto | Street Health | The Works at Toronto Public Health | Toronto Harm Reduction Alliance | Toronto Paramedic Services | Toronto Public Health | Trip!
 Project | Vancouver Island Drug Checking Project

 Related Content